How to Get a Singapore S Pass in 2024-25 | Complete Guide

 • Step 4 – After the approval of the application, download the IPA letter by logging in EPOL portal.

-• Step 5 – Log in to the EPOL portal for issuance of the pass, pay the necessary fees and visit the MOM card collection center for the face to face interaction.
+• Step 5 – Log in to the EPOL portal for issuance of the pass, pay the necessary fees, and visit the MOM card collection center for face-to-face interaction.

-Documents required while applying for S Pass in Singapore
+Documents Required to Apply for S Pass Singapore

 • Scanned copy of passport bio-data